Report Information on Oil & Natural Gas Production

 A royalty taxpayer, operator of a reporting facility and the first purchaser of oil must report information.
 Some information is reported monthly and other information is reported annually.

-A producer of oil or gas production is a royalty taxpayer.
-A producer is a person who takes ownership of oil or natural gas production as it is produced.
+A producer of oil or gas is a royalty taxpayer.
+A producer is a person who takes ownership of oil or natural gas production.
 Producers are the direct recipients of proceeds from the first sale of the oil or natural gas and are responsible for paying royalties on oil or natural gas production.

 Operator of a Reporting Facility